Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 #### Advantages of `Blob Storage`

+- Size on disk only consists of the files that were pulled.
+There is no .git folder becoming more and more bloated as versions are added.
+- Pulling files piecemeal for an area or areas is relatively easy.
+The main benefit is how easy it would be to pull resources for a given area, like batch or keyvault.
+Most areas took under 5 seconds to pull but there were outliers.
+For example, Storage was the worst offender taking about 7 seconds to pull on corpnet, 15 seconds from Seattle and 50 seconds from Australia.
 - Very extensive versioning capabilities due to manual nature
 - Accessible through basic REST API

 #### Disadvantages of `Blob Storage`

+- Distance matters – Pulling everything from a machine on corpnet was relatively cheap but pulling the same files from Australia was 2-3x longer pulling from Redmond.
+- Permissions would be a problem - Git on one side, corpnet on the other.
+For internal developers this is less problematic but external contributors I have no idea how’d we get around this.
+- A single azcopy call isn’t terrible, even if you’re pulling an entire Assets repository (in the US), however the more azcopy calls, the longer it would take to sync.
+For example, pulling all the assets on my home connection took 50 seconds but if I pulled them an sdk/<area> at a time it took 4 minutes and 13 seconds.
 - Extensive local scripting necessary to handle upload/download.
   - We would need to locally zip and upload.
 Individual file download is _far_ too enefficient, but a single snapshotted blob could definitely work.
   - Virtuall the same conflicts for download and unzip